• Skip to primary navigation

 • Prostate cancer typically occurs in older men (over 50) and is mainly diagnosed in men between 60 and 80.

-• Genetic factors can play a part in risk levels.
-For example, if you have a family history of prostate cancer, breast cancer or ovarian cancer, you are more likely to develop it.
+• If you have a family history of prostate cancer, breast cancer or ovarian cancer, you are more likely to develop it.

 • A diet high in red meat and low in fruit and vegetables also contributes to the likeliness of developing prostate cancer, as does a lack of exercise.